pragmasoft-ua/kite-chat/backend/README.md

 ## Running the application in dev mode

+### Public URL

 In order to test telegram webhooks, you need public url.
 One way to obtain it for local development is [ngrok](https://ngrok.com/download).
 Install it with `choco install ngrok` on Windows, `snap install ngrok` on Linux, `brew install ngrok/ngrok/ngrok` on Mac.
 Then run command `ngrok http 8080` from the command line.
 Ngrok writes public url to its output like
 `Forwarding https://71d6-185-235-173-207.eu.ngrok.io -> http://localhost:8080`.
 Copy the first url and add it as a value of the `%dev.webhook.host` property in the `.env` config file.
 If you don't have `.env` config file, first create it by copying from `.env.example.txt`

+### Local DynamoDb database

+Kite chat uses DynamoDB as its NoSQL database.
+For development purposes you need docker container running `amazon/dynamodb-local` image.

+`stack` folder contains CDKTF local stack which launches dynamodb-local container and initializes DynamoDB database schema in it.
+Shortly, you need switch to the `stack` folder and run

+`npm init` followed by `npm run deploy-local`.

+Then once you're done, you can shut down local dynamodb with `npm run destroy-local`

+For more details see README.md in the `stack` folder.

+### Run backend in dev mode

 Then you can run your application in dev mode that enables live coding using: